 Seeking Accreditation with the Council on Occupational Education

 Candidacy is the first step toward accreditation.
-To be eligible to apply for COE accreditation a school must meet the following criteria:
+To be eligible for consideration for candidacy, an institution must meet the following criteria:

-Offer associate degree and/or non-degree postsecondary instruction exclusively in career and technical education at all campuses.
+- Offer postsecondary instruction exclusively in career and technical education at all campuses.

-Utilize a campus-based instructional delivery system with at least 50 percent of the institution’s total FTE (Full-Time Equivalency) being derived from enrollments in traditional (bricks and mortar) and non-VESL (Vocational English as a Second Language) programs.
+- Utilize a campus-based instructional delivery system with at least 50 percent of the institution’s total FTE being derived from enrollment in traditional (bricks and mortar) programs.

-Have an institutional enrollment of no fewer than 10 FTE (at the time of applying for candidacy).
+- Have an institutional enrollment of no fewer than 10 FTE (at the time of applying for candidacy).

-Have been in continuous operation and providing instruction at a main campus and under the same ownership for a minimum of one year.
+- Have been in continuous operation and providing instruction at the main campus and under the same ownership for a minimum of one year.

-Have the on-site administrator or other full-time employee at the main campus attend a Candidate Academy within 12 months prior to submitting an application for candidate status.
+- Have the on-site administrator or other full-time employee at the main campus attend a Candidate Academy – Part 1 within 12 months prior to submitting an application for candidate status.

-Demonstrate that it meets the financial stability requirements for the most recent completed fiscal year as state in Standard 7 – Financial Resources.
+- Demonstrate that it meets the financial stability requirements for the most recently completed fiscal year as stated in Standard 7 – Financial Resources.

 - Be in compliance with all Federal requirements applicable to accreditation.